 The Trekking Route from Salleri to Everest Base Camp is a new walking Route to Everest.
 It is even a newer trail than trekking from Lukla because I just started driving the road a few years ago.
 It is a shorter route than the Classic Everest Trekking Route.

-You drive to Salleri from Kathmandu on a Jeep for about 7-8 hours, spend a night in Salleri or Phaplu, and start walking towards the Base Camp, passing Nunthala, Kharikhola, and Paiya, then meet the main regular Base Camp trail in Chaurikharka.
-It is also about a three-week Everest Base Camp hiking journey from Kathmandu if you fly out from Lukla after exploring the Everest Region.
+You drive to Salleri from Kathmandu on a Jeep for about 7-8 hours, spend a night in Salleri or Phaplu, and start walking towards the Base Camp.
+You pass Nunthala, Kharikhola, and Paiya, then meet the main regular Base Camp trail in Chaurikharka.
+If you fly out from Lukla after exploring the Everest region, it is also about a three-week Everest Base Camp hiking journey from Kathmandu.

 Things to Know About Lukla Everest Base Camp